How to Use KongCustomEntity for JWT Signer Plugin With Kong Ingress Controller

 Apply the Kong License

-If you have an enterprise license for Kong, you can apply it using the KongLicense CRD.
-Assuming your license is stored in a license.json file, you can use the following command to set it in an environment variable:
+You need an enterprise license to use the JWT signer plugin.
+You can apply the license using the KongLicense CRD.
+Assuming your license is stored in a license.json file, you can use the following command to set it to an environment variable:

 1